wenlianglaw/KArmedBandit/README.md

 Testbed provides a testbed to test and run all the agents you have made.
 It has a K Armed Mahine inside itself.
 Bascially it will use the agents to pull the machine repeatedly and record how it performs.

 The machine is a K Armed Machine.
 It defines how many arms in there, and what's the yiedl function of each arm.
+The true value q∗(a) of each of the ten actions was selected according to a normal distribution with mean zero and unit variance, and then the actual rewards were selected according to a mean q∗(a) unit variance normal distribution

 The Agent makes decision on which arm to pull.
 You may consider to implement your own algorithm for this process.